QuantEcon/lecture-python-intro/lectures/inequality.md

 Now let's look at Gini coefficients for US data.

-In this section we will get Gini coefficients from the World Bank using the [wbgapi](https://blogs.worldbank.org/opendata/introducing-wbgapi-new-python-package-accessing-world-bank-data).
+In this section we will get pre-computed Gini coefficients from the World Bank using the [wbgapi](https://blogs.worldbank.org/opendata/introducing-wbgapi-new-python-package-accessing-world-bank-data).

 Let's search the world bank data for gini to find the Series ID.